Curveball: Grip and action

-The curveball is typically gripped in a manner similar to holding a cup or glass.
+The curveball is typically gripped in a manner similar to holding a cup or a glass.
 The pitcher positions the middle finger along and parallel to one of the ball's long seams, while the thumb is placed on the seam opposite, forming a "C shape" when viewed from above, with the horseshoe-shaped seam facing inward toward the palm.
 The index finger is aligned alongside the middle finger, while the remaining two fingers are folded toward the palm, with the knuckle of the ring finger resting against the leather.
 Some pitchers may extend these two fingers away from the ball to prevent interference during the throwing motion.
 The grip and throwing mechanics of the curveball closely resemble those of the slider.

 The delivery of a curveball is entirely different from that of most other pitches.
 The pitcher at the top of the throwing arc will snap the arm and wrist in a downward motion.
 The ball first leaves contact with the thumb and tumbles over the index finger thus imparting the forward or "top-spin" characteristic of a curveball.
 The result is the exact opposite pitch of the four-seam fastball's backspin, but with all four seams rotating in the direction of the flight path with forward-spin, with the axis of rotation perpendicular to the intended flight path, much like a reel mower or a bowling ball.

 The amount of break on the ball depends on how hard the pitcher can snap the throw off, or how much forward spin can be put on the ball.
 The harder the snap, the more the pitch will break.
 Curveballs primarily break downwards, but can also break toward the pitcher's off hand to varying degrees.
 Unlike the fastball, the apex of the ball's flight path arc does not necessarily need to occur at the pitcher's release point, and often peaks shortly afterwards.
 Curveballs are thrown with considerably less speed than fastballs, because of both the unnatural delivery of the ball and the general rule that pitches thrown with less speed will break more.
-A typical curveball in the major collegiate level and above will average between 65 and 80mph, with the average MLB curve at 77mph.
+A typical curveball in the major collegiate level and above will average between 65 and 80mph, with the average MLB curve, as of the 2025 MLB Season, being approximately 80.5mph.

-From a hitter's perspective, a curveball initially appears to travel toward a specific location—often high in the strike zone—before rapidly dropping as it approaches the plate.
+From a hitter's perspective, a curveball initially appears to travel toward a specific location—often high in the strike zone, above the batter's waist — before rapidly dropping as it approaches the plate.
 The most effective curveballs begin breaking at the apex of their flight path and continue to break increasingly sharply as they approach and pass through the strike zone.
 A curveball that lacks sufficient spin will fail to break significantly and is commonly referred to as a "hanging curve".
 These pitches are particularly disadvantageous for pitchers, as their low speed and minimal movement often leave them high in the strike zone, making them easy for hitters to time and drive with power.